 Joe serves as Chairman of the Firm’s Litigation Practice Group.
-Joe’s practice involves a wide variety of complex business litigation and business disputes involving shareholder, partnership and fiduciary issues, contracts, land use, construction, and real estate as well as intellectual property matters.
+Joe’s practice involves a wide variety of complex business litigation and business disputes involving shareholder, partnership and fiduciary issues, contracts, land use, real estate as well as intellectual property matters.
 Joe’s practice also focuses on providing day-to-day business counseling with an eye toward avoiding problems before they arise.
 Joe serves in the role of general outside counsel to a number of his clients across multiple industries including hospitality, manufacturing, and aquaculture.

 Some of his representative case work has included:

 Successfully defended waste management company against competitor’s claims of intentional interference with contract, unfair competition and violations of M.G.L. ch.
 93A.
 Competitor dismissed all claims with prejudice before hearing on a motion to dismiss.